How the work evolved over time

-Scroll or swipe to move through the study.
+Scroll or swipe to move through the timeline.

-• Tap, tab, or hover over nodes for quick readouts.
+• Tap, tab, or hover over nodes to inspect details.

-• Want the gist first?
-Jump to the narrative summaries below.
+• Prefer the short version?
+Jump to the quick summaries below.

 Scroll Range 2010 → 2025